Nigeria, Ghana collaborate to promote efficiency in regulatory oversight

-In recognition of the importance of enhanced coordination and cooperation concerning issues of common regulatory interest, the Securities and Exchange Commission (SEC) in Nigeria has pledged to work with its Ghanaian counterpart to achieve desired results.
+IN recognition of the importance of enhanced coordination and cooperation concerning issues of common regulatory interest, the Securities and Exchange Commission (SEC) Nigeria has pledged to work with its Ghanaian counterpart to achieve desired results.

 This is in order to nurture market innovation and fair competition as well as to promote efficiency in regulatory oversight within the West African sub-region.